 - The baby's body is using more glucose than is being produced.

-- The baby is not able to feed enough to keep glucose levels up.
+- The baby is not able to feed enough to keep the glucose level up.

-- Who were born early, have a serious infection, or needed oxygen right after delivery
+- Born early, has a serious infection, or needed oxygen right after delivery

-- Whose mother has diabetes (these infants are often larger than normal)
+- Mother has diabetes (these infants are often larger than normal)

-- Who have poor growth in the womb during pregnancy
+- Have slower than usual growth in the womb during pregnancy

-Infants withlow blood sugarmay not have symptoms.
-After birth, nurses in the hospital will check your baby's blood sugar levels, even if there are no symptoms.
+Infants with low blood sugar may not have symptoms.
+If your baby has one of the risk factors for low blood sugar, nurses in the hospital will check your baby's blood sugar level, even if there are no symptoms.

 - Bluish-colored or pale skin